-As the Pharmacy Partnership for Long-Term Care (LTC) Program comes to an end, it is important to ensure LTC facilities have continued access to COVID-19 vaccine for unvaccinated residents and staff.
-Most vaccine clinics provided by the program will likely be completed by the end of March 2021.
+Now that the Pharmacy Partnership for Long-Term Care (LTC) Program has ended, it is important to ensure LTC facilities have continued access to COVID-19 vaccine for unvaccinated residents and staff.

 The CDC recently issued guidance for Ensuring Access to COVID-19 Vaccine in Long-Term Care Facilities, which requests LTC facilities contact their pharmacy to see if they are enrolled to provide COVID-19 vaccinations.

 With the seventh amended Public Health Order 20-20, each facility must establish and maintain a COVID-19 mitigation plan that promotes vaccine confidence and acceptance and must continue to offer vaccinations to all consenting staff and residents.
 Each facility shall submit to CDPHE a plan which details how the facility ensures vaccinations are offered and provided to all consenting staff and residents.
 A template for this plan is available here.
 Minimally, this information must include:

 - How the facility assesses and addresses the vaccination status of new staff and residents;